You are now in the main content area

 11.6.6.
 Visit the Current Student Exam website for updates on exam information.

 11.6.7.
-Follow all policies and procedures pertaining to requests for accommodations for final exams as outlined in this policy, as well as Policy 159: Academic Accommodation of Students With Disabilities and Policy 150: Accommodation of Student Religious, Aboriginal and Spiritual Observance and procedures of the Accommodated Test Centre.
+Follow all policies and procedures pertaining to requests for accommodations for final exams as outlined in this policy, as well as Policy 159: Academic Accommodation of Students With Disabilities and Policy 150: Accommodation of Student Religious, Indigenous and Spiritual Observance and procedures of the Accommodated Test Centre.

 11.6.8.
 Students who need access to technology (i.e. cell phone or smart watch) to monitor a medical condition with a remedial appliance or device, must register with Academic Accommodation Support and write their tests and exams in the Test Centre in order to receive the necessary accommodations.